-Sun, hot sand, spectacular views, evenings at La Buvette by APOLLO, and
+Sun, hot sand, spectacular views, evenings at La Buvette by APOLLO, and great entertainment

 Vamos a la playa!